-The Commission laid out recommendations for parties to implement as a way of undoing old harms and taking responsibility to implement best child welfare practice with Native people.
+The Commission issued recommendations for parties to implement as a way of undoing old harms and taking responsibility to implement best child welfare practice with Native people.
 Their report, along with other articles and resources about this process, can be found here.

 Wabanaki REACH provided guidance to the Commission; we educated Maine and Wabanaki people about the process, gained the support of Tribal and State leaders, prepared and supported people through the truth telling process, and accept the responsibility of ensuring the implementation of the Commission’s recommendations.

-After many years of operating with an outside fiscal sponsor, we incorporated on April 1, 2018, assembled a Board of Directors, and became an official non-profit 501(c)(3) soon after.
+After many years of operating with an outside fiscal sponsor, we incorporated on April 1, 2018, assembled a Board of Directors and became an official non-profit 501(c)(3) soon after.
 We changed the R in REACH from Reconciliation to Restoration to more accurately reflect our continued work toward truth, healing, and change.

 Dragonflies have special meaning to the indigenous people of each continent they inhabit.
 They represent swiftness and activity; change and transformation; joy and happiness; adaptability; and an invitation to dive deeper into feeling and understanding.
 They are symbols of courage, maturity, and depth of character.